Kryssie03/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print the absolute path name of the current working directory changes working directory to user's home directory display current directory contents in long format
+Print the absolute path name of the current working directory changes working directory to user's home directory display current directory contents in long format Display current directory contents, including hidden files (starting with .).
+Use the long format.